ObamaCare Special Enrollment Period

 A special enrollment period is a period outside of open enrollment in which you can get coverage due to qualifying life events.

-On this page we will discuss what qualifying life events will allow you to qualify for a special enrollment period in the health insurance marketplace, how other insurance types deal with special enrollment periods, and how hardship exemptions go hand-in-hand with special enrollment periods to expand your coverage options and help you avoid the fee (in cases where the fee is applicable).
+On this page, we will discuss what qualifying life events will allow you to qualify for a special enrollment period in the health insurance marketplace, how other insurance types deal with special enrollment periods, and more.